 A hiker looking on at the Lac des Cheserys on the famous Tour du Mont Blanc near Chamonix, France.
 Photo: Getty

-Affectionately known as the TMB by many, the Tour du Mont Blanc is one of the most iconic long-distance trekking routes not only in the French Alps, but on the European continent.
+Affectionately known as the TMB by many, the Tour du Mont Blanc offers up some of the best hiking in the French Alps - it's one of the most iconic hiking routes on the European continent.
 Starting and finishing in the famous mountain town of Chamonix, the 168km route circles the Mont Blanc massif, passing through three countries en route.

 Trek the Tour du Mont Blanc